-Bleeding/Hematoma: Bleeding may result if the sutured areas do not heal correctly or if there is improper coagulation after the procedure.
+Bleeding/Hematoma: Another potential Buttock Enhancement Risk is Bleeding may result if the sutured areas do not heal correctly or if there is improper coagulation after the procedure.
 A hematoma is a blood collection that can form under the skin and enlarges as a tender bulge.
 If a patient notices any unusual bleeding after surgery, they need to contact Dr. Agha immediately.
 Do not take any aspirin or anti-inflammatory medications for ten days before surgery as this will increase the risk of bleeding.
 Non-prescription “herbs” and dietary supplements can also increase the risk of surgical bleeding.

 Fluid Accumulation (Seroma): After fat grafting or implant placement, body fluids (serum) occasionally accumulate underneath the skin as a seroma.
 If the fluid collection is significant, Dr. Agha may elect to aspirate the fluid with a small needle in an office procedure.
 For buttock lifts, drains may be placed at the surgical site at the end of the operation to collect seepage of the fluid.
 After their removal in five to seven days, seroma may occasionally accumulate underneath the skin, requiring aspirations.
 If that fails to cure the seroma, then the patient will need to be seen either in the office or in operating room for insertion of new drainage tubes and the removal of seroma cavities.
 This is very rarely necessarily.